Gateshead District Energy Scheme

 Gateshead Council wins a national award for its District Energy Scheme

-The council was presented with the Visionary Project Award by the Association for Decentralised Energy (ADE) at its 50th anniversary awards ceremony at the Science Museum in London.
-The special award ceremony was recognising the most significant schemes of the past decade, as well as looking for those scheme setting the bar for the next decade of energy initiatives.
+We were presented with the Visionary Project Award by the Association for Decentralised Energy (ADE) at its 50th anniversary awards ceremony at the Science Museum in London.
+The special award ceremony was recognising the most significant schemes of the past decade, as well as looking for those schemes setting the bar for the next decade of energy initiatives.

 The Visionary Project award received the most entries out of any category at the event.
 Sponsored by SAV Systems, the award highlights projects that look forward and dramatically change the vision of the energy industry for the future.

 The Gateshead scheme was judged to be a "truly visionary" project.
 It provides heat through 3km of pipes and electricity through a private wire network to domestic, commercial and public sector customers.